marcinjahn/technology-notebook/src/docs/programming/c/pointers.md

 The pointer is defined with the type of the value that it points to.
 This is helpful, because:

-- we can do various arithmetic operations on pointers (e.g. `++`) will result in the correct amount of bytes being added.
+- we can do various arithmetic operations on pointers (e.g. `++` will result in the correct amount of bytes being added).
 - we can dereference pointers - the runtime needs to know how many bytes a given pointer points to and how to interpret them (e.g. `int` and `float` both take 4 bytes, but the same contents mean different values)